hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

   </div>

-We had 100 native English speakers from Ireland, India, and the United States write the texts.
-Authors were given their assigned combination of categories and otherwise left free to write whatever they wanted.
+We had 100 native English speakers from Ireland, India, and the United States write the texts.[^5] Authors were given their assigned combination of categories and otherwise left free to write whatever they wanted.
 We encouraged them to use features like slang, sarcasm, emojis, code-mixing, and informal grammar to make the texts feel natural.
 The average text is about 65 words — the length of a casual message or short note.

-The **policy** for what counts as a problem is simple:
+The **policy** for handling pronouns in text transformations is simple:[^4]

   <div style="border: 1px solid #999; border-radius: 4px; padding: 0.75em 1.2em; margin: 1em 0; background:
    #f9f9f9;">